xcart/xcart-docs/_pages/kb_en/payments/accepting_payments/manage_payments.md

 order: 120
 published: true
 ---
-After a payment method is added to the list of available, a store admin can edit it if it's necessary to e.g. change the payment configuration settings, disable or completely delete this payment from the list.
+After a payment method is added to the list of available, a store admin can edit it if it is necessary to e.g. change the payment configuration settings, disable or completely delete this payment from the list.

 {% note info %}
 If you need to change the order the payments are displayed in the storefront, see {% link "Sorting payments on the storefront" ref_1WSCwpNh %}.